top of page

 team NHM whale earth.png

-Right now our team is very busy trying to raise enough grant funding to keep the company thriving throughout 2024-2026!
+Right now our team is very busy trying to raise enough grant funding & earned income from bookings to keep the company thriving throughout 2024-2026!
 This involves a lot of unpaid work, because we are currently only funded during our creative projects, which were delayed or adapted during the covid pandemic and subsequent lockdowns.
+For now we are only able to offer services if they are paid for by the client and have no subsidised offers available due to lack of grant funding to support them.

-As a tiny in-house team - who all have chronic illnesses or are parents of children who do, or both - we have spent most of the past 3 years shielding and working almost exclusively online from our separate homes and with no 'real world' access to our support workers.
+As a tiny in-house team - who all have chronic illnesses or are parents of children who do, or both - we have spent more time than most - years, not months! - shielding and working almost exclusively online from our separate homes, with little to no 'real world' access to our support workers.
+Only in recent months have we begun to get back out into our communities for face to face and live interactions, with safeguarding in place.

 We have made some absolutely incredible International connections throughout the pandemic however, so a large part of our focus as we devise and design our next big projects has been dedicated to figuring out how to maximise all the fantastic opportunities that now lay ahead of us - you can find out more about them below!